 Other Facilities in the Complex

-Mandalay National Wildlife Refuge is managed as part of the Southeast Louisiana National Wildlife Refuges Complex.
-Nine Southeast Louisiana Refuges are part of a rich ecological system which includes marshes, pine and bottomland hardwood forests, lakes, barrier islands, swamps and bayous.
-Ranging from the marshy delta at the mouth of the Mississippi, to the wetlands that help protect New Orleans from hurricanes and provide a nursery to the fisheries that support the region’s food economy, to the wild bayous of the Atchafalaya Basin; the Southeast Louisiana National Wildlife Refuges preserve wildlife, habitat, and recreation opportunities representative of this unique part of the country.
+Mandalay National Wildlife Refuge is managed as part of the Bayou Sauvage Urban National Wildlife Refuges Complex.
+The National Wildlife Refuges in Southeast Louisiana are part of a rich ecological system which includes marshes, pine and bottomland hardwood forests, lakes, barrier islands, swamps and bayous.
+Ranging from the marshy delta at the mouth of the Mississippi, to the wetlands that help protect New Orleans from hurricanes and provide a nursery to the fisheries that support the region’s food economy, to the wild bayous of the Atchafalaya Basin; your Southeast Louisiana National Wildlife Refuges preserve wildlife, habitat, and recreation opportunities representative of this unique part of the country.

-All of the Southeast Louisiana National Wildlife Refuges are open to public visits for nature-based recreational enjoyment.
+All of the National Wildlife Refuges in Southeast Louisiana are open to public visits for nature-based recreational enjoyment.
 Priority public uses are hunting, fishing, wildlife observation, wildlife photography, environmental education, and interpretation.

 The refuge complex headquarters is located at 61389 Hwy 434, Lacombe, Louisiana 70445.
 This site also hosts the Bayou Lacombe Visitor Center and has walking trails that wind through an historic garden site and along Bayou Lacombe.